JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 nothing; so when cofortress is solved by shape, our 1x1x2 blocks and unbandaged corners are always solved by color.

-What is left for us to solve are the 9 pieces on cofortress that can be effectively scrambled:
+What is left for us to solve are the 9 pieces on cofortress that can move around when the puzzle is solved by shape:

  - The two 1x1x3 blocks can swap with each other
  - The {UF, UL, BL, FL, FR, DL, DR} edges

-When cofortress is solved by shape, a D2 move swaps the 1x1x3 blocks, so now we're down to two remaining challenges; getting to the solved shape, and finding ways to move edges around in the solved shape.
+But wait - when cofortress is solved by shape, a D2 move swaps the 1x1x3 blocks.
+So now we're down to two remaining challenges; getting to the solved shape, and finding ways to move unbandaged edges around in the solved shape.

 Solving the shape (and scrambling the puzzle)
 =============================================